emmettmcdow/predictor/README.md

 - What was the percentage of people that were incorrect or correct?

 ## Implementation
+For both the MVP and Moonshot we are simply adding extra fields to tweets using an LLM.
+For the MVP, we specify whether or not the tweet is a prediction.
+For the moonshot, we specify whether the prediction-tweet agrees with some axiom.

 I did a bit of back-of-the-envelope math about how much it would cost to run all of the tweets through an LLM.
 [Here's the spreadsheet](https://docs.google.com/spreadsheets/d/1qn4xeLueNfpnXzkwkx-J2cEpEcOs-J5LYEia2Pshd48/edit?usp=sharing).
 There are some variables in the spreadsheet.
 Here's my source for those:

 - N-tweets - 5.1 mil - stated on [community-archive.org](https://www.community-archive.org)
 - Chars / Tweet - 280 - Ignoring longer tweets for simplicity.
 Using max for estimation purposes.
 - Chars / Token - 4 - Got this from a [random reddit comment](https://www.reddit.com/r/ClaudeAI/comments/1bgg5v0/comment/kv7k57d/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).